ww7/kopia-backup-scripts/README.md

 * Have a look at the [repositories](https://kopia.io/docs/Repositories/) page to repositories usage examples
 * Check out some of Kopia's unique [Features](https://kopia.io/docs/features/) including deduplication and encryption
 * Learn about the [Architecture](https://kopia.io/docs/advanced/architecture/) of Kopia
-* Find more details about command line [Reference](https://kopia.io/docs/reference/command-line/) section.
+* Find more details about command line [CLI reference](https://kopia.io/docs/reference/command-line/).